-It is standard practice for insurance companies to ask personal injury victims for their social security number.
-The insurance adjusters do this very matter-of-factly, as if it is “standard protocol” that you MUST turn over this very private piece of information to them as “part of the process.”
+It is standard practice for insurance companies to ask personal injury victims for their social security number in a personal injury case.
+Insurance adjusters do this very matter-of-factly, as if it is “standard protocol” that you MUST turn over this very private piece of information to them as “part of the process.”

-The insurance adjuster will inevitably give you a hard time if you refuse to turn it over and continue to convince you that it is mandatory in order for them to proceed with your case or resolve your case.
+The insurance adjuster will inevitably give you a hard time if you refuse to turn it over, and continue to try to convince you that it is mandatory in order for them to proceed with your case or resolve your case.
 We have even had insurance companies initially refuse to give us the settlement check, after we’ve negotiated with them for months and settled the case with them, unless we release our client’s social security number.

-There are several reasons that insurance companies want your social security number on file, especially if you are opening up a bodily injury claim related to a personal injury accident.
-Regardless of whether or not the injury is from a pedestrian, bicycle, motorcycle or auto accident case, they want this data on file, so the entire insurance industry has access to the details of your injuries for years to come.
+There are several reasons that insurance companies ask for your social security number in a personal injury case and want to have it on file, especially if you are opening a bodily injury claim related to a personal injury accident.
+Regardless of whether or not the injury is from a pedestrian, bicycle, motorcycle or auto accident case, they want this data on file so that the entire insurance industry has access to the details of your injuries for years to come.
 With just your social security number, an insurance adjuster is able to obtain a plethora of personal information about your life and your past, without your authorization or consent.

 Because your social security number is a short and unique identifying piece of information, it makes it easy for an insurance adjuster to use it to search the index and identify your past bodily injury claims and personal injury cases.
-Since the information contained in the Bodily Injury index includes very specific information on your prior claims, an insurance adjuster can do a “look up” in the database to see if you have ever had similar injuries to those you are claiming in your current personal injury case.
+Since the information contained in the Bodily Injury index includes very specific information on your prior claims, an insurance adjuster can do a “look-up” in the database to see if you have ever had similar injuries to those you are claiming in your current personal injury case.
 Thus, providing your social security number to an insurance adjuster enables them to use your sensitive information to investigate previous claims and minimize any settlement that you might deserve in your current claim.

-Even if you have had prior traffic accident injuries, it is best to allow your personal injury lawyer be the one who controls the information released to the insurance company (by only providing relevant information), rather than allow the company access to everything compiled in the Bodily Injury Index.
+Even if you have had prior traffic accident injuries, it is best to allow your personal injury lawyer be the one who controls the information released to the insurance company (by only providing relevant information), rather than allowing the company access to everything compiled in the Bodily Injury Index.

-Rather, you or your personal injury attorney may provide them with other identifying information - such as your birth date - which allows them to obtain the information necessary in order to open and process your bodily injury claim.
-This will allow you to go forward with a bodily injury claim against an insurance company, while at the same time safeguard confidential and sensitive information, and ensure that such information is not used to minimize your current bodily injury claim.
+Rather, you or your personal injury attorney may provide them with other identifying information - such as your birth date - which will allow them to obtain the information necessary in order to open and process your bodily injury claim.
+This will allow you to go forward with a bodily injury claim against an insurance company, while at the same time safeguarding confidential and sensitive information, and to ensure that such information is not used to minimize your current bodily injury claim.